alex-franz/cse15l-lab-reports/lab5.md

 	return lst;
 }
 ```
 Now, after running it my output is as expected!
-The output is below.
+After running `bash test.sh`, the output shows as below.

 ```
 Test Array: